Click or the topic for details:

 What are DCH drivers?

-Windows DCH Drivers are driver packages that will install and run on Universal Windows Platform (UWP) based editions of Windows® 10.
+Windows DCH Drivers are driver packages that will install and run on Universal Windows Platform (UWP) based editions of Windows® 10 and Windows 11*.

 How does this affect my PC with Intel® Graphics?Following Microsoft requirements, the Intel® Graphics Command Center is not included with the graphics driver.